EKMallon/3-Part-ProMiniLogger-StarterSketch_2020/README.md

 1) Download and #include the library that drives your sensor.
 This is usually provided by the sensor vendor (Adafruit, Sparkfun, etc) but there a plenty of other sources if you google it.
 Note that there are often many other sensor library options here on GitHub if you search for them.
 2) Connect your sensor as appropriate.
 I2C sensors are often the easiest ones to work with, and should be connected in parallel with the RTC module (since is also an I2C device) the easiest way to do this is via the four-pin cascade port on the RTC module itself (which also provides 4K7 pullups for the bus)
 3) Add commands to take a reading from that sensor and store it into a variable at the beginning of the main loop.
-This is usually means adding something like: int YourSensorVariable=readsensor();  with whatever functions are provided by the library
+This is usually means adding something like: int YourSensorVariable=readsensor();  referencing whatever functions were provided by the library
 4) In the middle of the code where the data is written to the SD card add:

 **file.print(YourSensorVariable);** // add this to the series of print statements between file.open & file.close();